akshatAgrawal14/Generative_Animation/BujhtaBanaras_Virtual/final_documentation.md

 ---

-## What are my Takwaways from this project?
+## What are my Takeaways from this project?
 This project was a massive reality check on how different tactile and digital mediums really are.
 In the physical world, making an interaction "intuitive" feels like second nature.
 On a screen, it’s a battle to replicate that same sense of discovery.
 I found that to make digital actions clear, I often had to "over-explain" with icons, which can sometimes kill the mystery I was trying to create.

 However, I realized the digital medium has a "secret weapon": Sound.
 I think adding audio could actually elevate this beyond what the physical book could ever do.
 While the project still needs a lot of fine-tuning to feel 100% effortless for a casual reader, I’m excited to keep working on it and use this digital version to take this story of Varanasi to a much wider audience.